acdh-oeaw/dhcr-main/documentation/TECH_DOC.md

 ## Introduction
 The Digital Humanities Course Registry (DHCR) web application exists since 2014 and provides an up-to-date and curated overview of courses in the area of Digital Humanities, in Europe and beyond. <br>
-It is a responsive web application, which can be used on a wide range of devices, including laptops, tablets and smartphones.
+It is a responsive web application.

-Courses can be divided into two categories:
+In general, courses can be divided into two categories:
 1. *Activities* (events with a start date, end date and a location)
 2. *Digital objects* (like training materials available online)